-Oprah Winfrey alone is signed up for at least three separate original productions: Toxic Labour, a documentary series that tackles damaging workplace culture, a multi-part documentary series about mental health issues and a book club series where Oprah interviews her favourite authors.
+Oprah Winfrey has also signed up for at least three separate original productions: Toxic Labour, a documentary series that tackles damaging workplace culture, a multi-part documentary series about mental health issues and a book club series where Oprah interviews her favourite authors.

 Devices: Which service has more compatible device options?

 This is where it gets interesting.
 Netflix takes the crown for device compatibility, there are no two ways about it.
-The streaming goliath has worked for years to get the world's most popular streaming platform onto set-top boxes, video game consoles and more.
-Most notably, it's managed to weasel its way onto region-specific devices, like Fetch TV and, more recently, Foxtel iQ here in Australia.
+The streaming giant has worked for years to get the world's most popular streaming platform onto set-top boxes, video game consoles and more.
+Most notably, it's managed to weasel its way onto region-specific devices, like Fetch TV and more recently, Foxtel iQ here in Australia.

-However, in a first for Apple (which typically gates its services behind iOS), its TV app, and by extension Apple TV+, will become available on a selection of Smart TVs, including but not limited to Samsung, Sony and LG.
+However, in a first for Apple (which typically gates its services behind iOS), its TV app and by extension Apple TV+, will become available on a selection of Smart TVs.
+Samsung is on board for launch, with Sony and LG set to follow shortly after.
 The Apple TV app is also coming to Mac for the first time ever (better late than never?).